SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 Derivative Instruments

 We use derivative instruments to hedge our exposure to cash flow variability from commodity price risk.
 Derivative instruments are recorded at fair value and included in our Consolidated Balance Sheets as assets or liabilities, depending on the derivative position and the expected timing of settlement, unless they satisfy the criteria for and we elect the normal purchases and sales exception.
+We have not elected and do not apply hedge accounting for our derivative instruments; therefore, all changes in fair value of the Company’s derivative instruments are recognized within Other income, net, in the Consolidated Statements of Operations.
+Settlements of derivative instruments are reported as a component of cash flows from operations in the Consolidated Statements of Cash Flows.

 Property, Plant and Equipment